bionic-gpt/bionic-gpt/crates/static-website/content/pages/terms.md

-+++
-title = "Terms and Conditions" description = "Please read these Terms of Service carefully before accessing or using our website.
-By accessing or using any part of the site, you agree to be bound by these Terms of Service." date = 2022-01-25
-+++

 ## OVERVIEW

 This website is operated by {{ company() }}.
 Throughout the site, the terms “we”, “us” and “our” refer to {{ company() }}. {{ company() }} offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.